What is the OSCAR Subsidy?

 Once you’ve started receiving the OSCAR Subsidy, do you need to confirm your child’s OSCAR arrangements on an ongoing basis?

 Yes.
-If your child is under the age of 14 and you want to keep getting subsidised before school care, after school care and holiday care for them, then you need to confirm this with Work and Income every term by completing an OSCAR Subsidy Declaration form.
+If you want to keep getting subsidised care at an approved OSCAR programme, then you need to confirm this with Work and Income every term by completing an OSCAR Subsidy declaration form.

 The government will send you the form about a month before the school term ends, or you can download it here.